Join 10K+ subscribers in a vibrant creative community

 • Archive: Writing in the Dark has an archive full of gold.
 But seriously, our archive is gigantic and well organized, bursting with past posts and fully developed curricula—a vast playground for you to explore when you join.

 • Live Zoom Salons held during seasonal intensives are an incredible opportunity to get fast feedback and direct answers to questions while you’re making new work, while also interacting with other WITD community members and participating in open-mic readings.
-They’re lively, interactive, and fun!
+We also hold Write-Ins, candlelight yoga nidra sessions, and other great stuff we’re still inventing.
+Our Live Zooms are beautiful if you like seeing people’s faces and hearing their voices.

-• More stuff we invent as we go—like all art, this place is a mystery.
+• More stuff like our Visceral Self audio and video content and playlists.
+We’re inventing as we go—like all art, this place is a mystery.
 We’re building this ship as we sail it.

 Most of All